mcheang20/mcheang20.github.io/_portfolio/chatter.md

   <dl>
       <dt class="heading">Cookies Service</dt>
         <dd class="info-col">
           To efficiently store a users information, the ngCookies module was injected.
 To retrieve data input from the user, Bootstrap's $UIMdodal service was used allowing the creation of data in realtime.
+Users would then only need to create a username to access the application.
         </dd>
   </dl>
 </div>